 3) Pressure to Perform

 Perhaps the most oppressive challenge in this list involves the pressure to perform.
-While this struggle may vary from person to person, the common denominator is usually a fear of judgment or failure.
+While this struggle may vary from person to person, the common denominator is usually a fear of appearances.

 Whatever the case, it’s critically important for youth ministers not to let fear generate action since a priority of execution as opposed to service will hinder what relying on God looks like.
-To paraphrase Alistair Begg, to the extent our modeling of dependency is partial to that extent we compromise our equipping of young people to conquer sin and walk with God.
+To paraphrase Alistair Begg, in modeling only partial dependency, we compromise our equipping of young people to conquer sin and walk with God.

 Bottom line: If our initiative isn’t “simply Jesus”, then we not only dilute our leadership, but also minimize the potential of God’s Spirit transforming youth from the inside-out.